Igor Sypniewski

 Igor Sypniewski (10 November 1974 – 4 November 2022) was a Polish professional footballer who played as a forward.

-Born in the ghetto of Łódź, Poland he was believed to be one of the greatest prospects of European football, however his struggle with alcohol, gambling and mental health problems prevented him from realizing his full potential and he is considered to this day one of the biggest unfulfilled talents.
+Born and raised in Łódź, he was believed to be one of the greatest prospects of European football, however his struggle with alcohol, gambling and mental health problems prevented him from realizing his full potential and he is considered to this day one of the biggest unfulfilled talents.

-An ŁKS Łódź legend, regarded as a phenomenal player in both Greece and Sweden aside from his native country, his career highlight is considered to be the 2000–01 and 2001–2002 seasons with Greek club Panathinaikos for whom he scored important Champions League goals in Europe.
+An ŁKS Łódź legend, regarded as a phenomenal player in both Greece and Sweden aside from his native country, his career highlight is considered to be the 2000–01 and 2001–2002 seasons with leading Greek club Panathinaikos for whom he scored important Champions League goals in Europe.

 Career

 Early life and career

 Born in Łódź on 10 November 1974, Sypniewski's career revolved around ŁKS Łódź, his boyhood club.
 He reportedly had his first beer and cigarette when he was 8 years old, whilst hanging around the Koziny area where he would go on to frequent during his life.
 He started playing for PTC Pabianice aged 11, his first formal club.

 He had behavioural problems early on, frequently getting into fights with players from other neighbourhoods.
 After appearing intoxicated at training several times, he was transferred to Orzeł Łódź temporarily and subsequently to Opoczno-based Ceramika as a result.

 He went on to play several seasons in the Polish Ekstraklasa and I liga for ŁKS.